mrrlab/godon/README.md

 ## Installation

-The software was tested on GNU/Linux and Mac OS X. You can fetch the latest binary for GNU/Linux from the downloads section; do not forget to make it executable prior to running (`chmod +x godon-linux-gnu-x86_64`).
+The software was tested on GNU/Linux and Mac OS X.

+You can fetch the latest statically compiled binary for GNU/Linux from the downloads section; do not forget to make it executable prior to running (`chmod +x godon-linux-gnu-x86_64`).

+## Compiling from source

 Requirements: